bratpeki/modern-milkytracker-guide/docs/playlist.md

 You should notice that your playhead, as well as the `Rec` button, have changed colors!

-Any note you hit on your keyboard, or any note you hit from [the instrument editor](./ui.md#instrument-editor)'s keyboard while it's in "Playing" mode, will be placed into the playlist.
+Any note you hit on your keyboard, or any note you hit from [the instrument editor](./ui.md#instrument-editor)'s keyboard while it's in "Playing" mode, while recording, will be placed into the playlist.

 You can use
 any effect named [here](./fx.md#volume-column-effects) in the volume column,